AntCPLab/OpenCoral/README.md

    required.
 This includes mainstream processors released 2014 or later.
    For older models you need to deactivate the respective extensions in the `ARCH` variable.
- - To benchmark online-only protocols or Overdrive, add the following line at the top: `MY_CFLAGS = -DINSECURE`
+ - To benchmark online-only protocols or Overdrive offline phases, add the following line at the top: `MY_CFLAGS = -DINSECURE`
  - `PREP_DIR` should point to should be a local, unversioned directory to store preprocessing data (default is `Player-Data` in the current directory).
  - For homomorphic encryption, set `USE_NTL = 1`.